techicode/ghibli-backend/README.md

 ## Configure postgres database

+    DATABASE_URL="postgresql://username:password@localhost:5432/databasename?schema=schemaname"

-    make a copy of .env-example and rename it to .env change the options using your username and password
+    make a copy of .env-example and rename it to .env change the options using your username and password, also the database name and schema name

+## Import database
+    psql -U USERNAME DBNAME < dbexport.pgsql

 ## Run the app